Paul Ivanoff

 Paul is a Partner in Osler’s Litigation Department and is a key contact for the firm’s Construction and Infrastructure practice group.
 Paul’s practice involves the litigation, arbitration and mediation of disputes arising out of construction and infrastructure projects.
 He also provides contract administration advice during the course of completion of projects.
 Paul’s practice covers all aspects of construction law including disputes involving contracts and specifications, power purchase agreements, construction liens, mortgage priorities, delay claims, bidding and tendering matters, negligence claims, bond and insurance claims, and construction trusts.
 He advises all project participants on disputes related to a broad range of construction and infrastructure projects including airport facilities, power plants (nuclear, gas, solar, wind and coal), highways, industrial facilities, commercial buildings, civil works facilities and subways.
 Paul is certified as a Specialist in Construction Law by the Law Society of Ontario and is listed in The Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada, 2018, Chambers Canada, The Best Lawyers in Canada, The Canadian Legal Lexpert Directory, Expert Guides: The Legal Media Group Guides to the World’s Leading Lawyers, and Canadian Who’s Who.

-• Toronto Transit Commission in various court proceedings related to the design and construction of the Toronto York Spadina Subway extension
+• Toronto Transit Commission in a trial heard over a 14-month period respecting the construction of the Pioneer Village Subway Station and various court proceedings related to the design and construction of the Toronto York Spadina Subway extension

 • Atomic Energy of Canada Limited in an action under a construction all risks insurance policy in connection with the retubing of the Point Lepreau Nuclear Generating Station